 These springs are high in calcium carbonate, magnesium, and other minerals that have calcified over thousands of years as they drip from the top of the mountain, gifting us an awesome natural wonder.

-The only other formation similar to this is Pamukkale, in Turkey.
+A similar formation to this is the famous Pamukkale, in Türkiye.

 Hiking Hierve El Agua